 “I used to look at his images that were taken on high key backgrounds in full sun and admire how simple and strong they were.
 It made me dream of having an outdoor studio one day where I would be able to shoot strong daylight portraits like he did.
 I can definitely say that dream has come true, because years later, my wife and I live in California for part of the year and we have a beautiful outdoor rooftop studio where I can shoot and have been working on some great projects.”

 Children’s and Portrait Photographer

 “I know it’s not a lesser-known photographer, but I have always admired the work of Annie Leibovitz.
 She inspires me not only because of her exceptional work but because of just how many trends that she has started in the editorial and commercial field, without ever necessarily being credited.
 I don’t find my style so much influenced by her photography as my desire to keep re-thinking my work, inspired by how often she has and by the fact that she became such a renowned figure in the industry when not that many women were.
 Still aren’t.”

 “I remember photographing then-Senator Obama at a campaign event once for a magazine, and I was onstage behind him when I suddenly realized that other photographer on stage, shooting right next in front of me, was Annie Leibovitz.
 I was so starstruck, I stopped photographing him and started photographing the back of her head instead.”

 “This is a tough one for me.
 I try not to be influenced by other photographers, really.
 At least not for their photography — work/life balance would be a different story.
 If that can be an answer, I truly admire Tamara Lackey.
 She is an amazing role model for work-life balance and following your passion — all while taking care of yourself and your relationships.”

 If you want a little more inspiration, take a look at the best advice pro photographers ever got.
-Or take a moment to let us know who inspires your work in the comments or in our Facebook photography group, the Animoto Video Marketing Challenge.
+Or inspire your fellow photographers with your own work in our Facebook group, the Animoto Social Video Marketing Community.